slbailey/Retrovue/docs/domain/ScheduleDay.md

 - Operator intent metadata
 - Content selection constraints

-**Critical Rule:** Once generated, BroadcastScheduleDay is **frozen** (locked and immutable).
+**Critical Rule:** Once generated, ScheduleDay is **frozen** (locked and immutable).
 Schedule days are materialized 3–4 days in advance and remain frozen to ensure the EPG and playout systems have a stable view of "what will air."
 The only ways to modify a frozen schedule day are:
 - **Force regeneration**: Recreate the schedule day from its plan(s) with updated content based on the current plan state
-- **Manual override**: Operators can manually override a frozen schedule day post-generation, creating a new BroadcastScheduleDay with `is_manual_override=true`.
+- **Manual override**: Operators can manually override a frozen schedule day post-generation, creating a new ScheduleDay with `is_manual_override=true`.
 This breaks the link to the plan but preserves the schedule for that specific date

 **Force Regeneration:** Operators can force-regenerate a schedule day from its plan(s), which recreates the schedule day with updated content selections and times based on the current plan state.
 This is useful after plan updates.

 **Manual Overrides (Post-Generation):** Operators can manually override a frozen schedule day post-generation for special events, breaking news, or one-off programming changes.
-This creates a new BroadcastScheduleDay with `is_manual_override=true`, which breaks the link to the plan but preserves the schedule for that specific date.
+This creates a new ScheduleDay with `is_manual_override=true`, which breaks the link to the plan but preserves the schedule for that specific date.
 Manual overrides are permitted even after the schedule day has been frozen.

 ## Freezing and Playlog Generation

-**Schedule Day Freezing:** Once a BroadcastScheduleDay is created (materialized 3–4 days in advance), it is **frozen** (locked and immutable).
+**Schedule Day Freezing:** Once a ScheduleDay is created (materialized 3–4 days in advance), it is **frozen** (locked and immutable).
 This freezing ensures:
 - EPG systems have a stable reference for "what will air"
 - Playout systems can rely on consistent schedule data
 - Changes to the source [SchedulePlan](SchedulePlan.md) do not automatically affect already-generated schedule days

 The only ways to modify a frozen schedule day are:
 - **Force regeneration**: Operators can force-regenerate the schedule day from its plan(s), which recreates it with updated content based on the current plan state
-- **Manual override (post-generation)**: Operators can manually override the frozen schedule day post-generation, creating a new BroadcastScheduleDay record with `is_manual_override=true`.
+- **Manual override (post-generation)**: Operators can manually override the frozen schedule day post-generation, creating a new ScheduleDay record with `is_manual_override=true`.
 Manual overrides are permitted even after the schedule day has been frozen

-**PlaylogEvent Generation:** [PlaylogEvents](PlaylogEvent.md) are generated from the resolved BroadcastScheduleDay.
+**PlaylogEvent Generation:** [PlaylogEvents](PlaylogEvent.md) are generated from the resolved ScheduleDay.
 The schedule day's resolved asset selections, wall-clock times, and playback instructions are used to create the playout events that drive actual broadcast execution.
 This generation happens after the schedule day is created and locked, ensuring playout events are based on stable, immutable schedule data.

 ## Failure / fallback behavior